rtheo/CAdynamics/README.md

 and "Wheels1D.m"

 Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
 One just starts from the lowest<br>
-octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... played all together like a chord.<br> Then one separates even and odd positions where presence of an odd note representes the presence of a bit and presence<br> of an even one the absence of a bit.
-Only disadvantage in this case is the low capacity of the resulting musical register<br> in the audible spectrum.
-A similar variant could be given with the aid of the ancient
+octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... acorss increasing frequency octaves played<br> all together like a chord.
+All spectral coefficients are taken equal and cosntant.
+Then one separates even and odd positions<br> where presence of an odd note representes the presence of a bit and presence of an even one the absence of a bit.
+Only<br> disadvantage in this case is the low capacity of the resulting musical register<br> in the audible spectrum.
+A similar <br>
+variant could be given with the aid of the ancient
 <a href="https://en.wikipedia.org/wiki/Pythagorean_tuning">Pythagorian</a> scale.

 Building a particular (continuous) dynamical system able to apply the particular "program" given as the harmonic encoding<br>